quicwg/base-drafts/draft-ietf-quic-http.md

 A server MUST NOT use a Push ID that is larger than the client has provided in a MAX_PUSH_ID frame ({{frame-max-push-id}}) or the SETTINGS_MAX_PUSH_ID setting ({{settings-parameters}}).
-A client that receives a PUSH_PROMISE that contains a larger Push ID than is allowed MUST be treated as a connection error of type HTTP_MALFORMED_PUSH_PROMISE.
+A client MUST treat receipt of a PUSH_PROMISE that contains a larger Push ID than the client has advertised as a connection error of type HTTP_MALFORMED_PUSH_PROMISE.

 A server MAY use the same Push ID in multiple PUSH_PROMISE frames.
 This allows the server to use the same server push in response to multiple concurrent